selirah/deel-autcomplete-component/questions.md

 ```

 - In `Callbacks`, exceptions are handled as the first argument in the callback function.This argument is reserved for the error, and the subsequent arguments contains the results.
-This pattern complex and challenging to manage when multiple asynchronous operations are involved.
+This pattern is complex and challenging to manage when multiple asynchronous operations are involved.

 ```
   function myCallbackFunction(callback) {